Posts

 SEMAGLUTIDE and GLAUCOMA

-According to this report Ozempic may be associated with increased NAION within the first year of use.
+According to one study , Ozempic may be associated with increased NAION within the first year of use.
 Further studies need to be done to determine causality.
+However, newer studies demonstrates no increase risk with semaglutide risk.

 ANTERIOR SEGMENT ATLAS